-Here is an excerpt from our new book, Intelligent Fanatics: Standing on the Shoulders of Giants.
+Here is an excerpt from our book, Intelligent Fanatics: Standing on the Shoulders of Giants.
 Members can access the book [Here].

 Melting The Competition: Hank Rowan

 “I never met him [Hank Rowan], but he is a hero of mine.
 I want to understand why he didn’t become everyone’s hero.
 Why his example didn’t spread beyond Glassboro, New Jersey.”

 Malcolm Gladwell highlighted Henry “Hank” Rowan’s philanthropic story on his podcast, Revisionist History.
 Rowan was a trailblazer.
 In 1992, he donated $100 million to the small public Glassboro State University in New Jersey—an unprecedented amount of money to give to a large university, let alone a small one.
 While the gift caught the attention of the news and earned the admiration of many, however, the story of Hank Rowan as a human being and business builder has gone unnoticed.